-English Ivy is a good plant selection in a wide variety of settings.
+This is a good plant selection in a wide variety of settings.
 It is a great, evergreen ground cover.
-Its’ thick, aggressive nature chokes out most weeds.
-Give it something, almost anything to climb on, and it can grow to 50 feet or more.
+Its thick, aggressive nature chokes out most weeds.
+Give it something, almost anything to climb on, and it can grow to one hundred feet long.
 It is very popular as an indoor house plant, either in a flowerpot or cascading over a hanging basket.
-Speaking of hanging baskets, English Ivy is quite popular in hanging baskets on patios, decks, and balconies.
+English Ivy is quite popular in hanging baskets on patios, decks, and balconies.

-When grown outdoors, the plants produce flowers in late summer to early Fall.
-In warmer regions, the fruit will grow through the Fall and ripen in early winter.
+Outdoor plants produce flowers in late summer to early Fall.
+In warmer regions, the flowers produce fruit.
 Birds feed on the ripe fruit.
-Indoor English Ivy vines seldom flower.
+Indoor vines seldom flower.

 Did You Know?
 The U.S. National Park Service considers English Ivy an aggressive weed.
 Left unchecked, it can take over forest floors and open areas.